paulipa/sico-wiki/rules-and-requirements.md

 ## Proof of activity
 Each partner corporation must prove and keep on proving over time that they are active and will provide a solid and functioning corporation for any members that are migrating over.

-Each quarter the membership level of each member corporation will be valuated.
-Partners that do not fulfill the requirements or have been determined to be inactive or not interacting with the rest of the community in any way will be removed from the partner program.
+Each quarter the membership level of each member corporation will be evaluated.
+Partners that do not fulfil the requirements or have been determined to be inactive or not interacting with the rest of the community in any way will be removed from the partner program.

 To prove your activity the corporation must take part in one or more of the activities bellow:
 - Host fleets that are open towards the rest of the community